warp-ds/docs/docs/components/icons/android.md

 ### Warp Resources

-Warp icons are located withing the WarpResources object.
+Warp icons are located within the WarpResources object.
 They are WarpIconResources created from vector drawables located in res/drawable and content descriptions located in res/values/strings.xml.
 Each brand has their corresponding translations of the text.

 ```kotlin
 object WarpResources {